 The vacancy rate excludes any space available for sub-lease: it is the total amount of space which is vacant and not currently leased.
 Our survey measured vacancy rates by class of building.
 Class A buildings command the highest rents in their community, have "presence" by virtue of their distinctive design and lobbies, and attract the largest firms of lawyers and accountants.
 Class B buildings offer "no frills" modern, airconditioned space.
 Tenants typically include second tier firms of lawyers and accountants, together with a wide selection of private sector companies, provincial and local government agencies.
 Class C buildings include all offices not classed as "A" or "B".
-The overall vacancy rate for office buildings is at the highest point since 2001, and is the highest in Atlantic Canada.
-The current vacancy rates in Greater Saint John are: Class A 13.77%; Class B 9.00%; Class C 18.94%; Overall 11.68%.
+The overall vacancy rate for office buildings has been fairly steady since 2004.
+The current vacancy rates in Greater Moncton are: Class A 10.03%; Class B 9.95%; Class C 12.82%; Overall 10.36%.

 Our survey includes all the major centres in Atlantic Canada.
 The graph indicates the vacancy rate for each building class in each city.
-The overall vacancy rate by location is as follows: Greater Fredericton 6.06%; Greater Saint John 11.68%; Greater Moncton 10.36%; Greater St. John's 9.94%; Halifax Regional Municipality 8.17% (Charlottetown is surveyed in June only).
+The overall vacancy rate by location is as follows: Greater Fredericton 6.06%; Greater Saint John 11.68%; Greater Moncton 10.36%; Greater St. John's 9.94%; Halifax Regional Municipality 8.17%.
+(Charlottetown is surveyed in June only).